ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 <!--Readability is paramount, and a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
 Indeed, the single biggest source of inspiration for Markdown’s syntax is the format of plain text email.-->

 Document readability is a key aspect of Markdown's design.
 Any document formatted with Markdown should be able to be published as-is and still be completely readable, without looking like a lot of ‘tag soup’.
-Markdown’s syntax is, in large part, derived from techniques commonly used in plain text email — with formatting taking the form of simple punctuation characters.
+Formatting taking the form of simple punctuation characters, and Markdown’s syntax is, in large part, derived from the 'faux-styling' techniques commonly used in plain text email.

-(For more about the principles and concepts behind Markdown, you can visit the relevant sections of [Daring Fireball](https://daringfireball.net/projects/markdown/syntax#philosophy)).

 ### What Markdown is not

 <!--Markdown is not intended as a replacement for HTML, but rather to make it easy to read, write, and edit _prose_.
 HTML is a publishing format; Markdown is a _writing_ format.
 Its formatting syntax is very small, corresponding only to a very small subset of HTML tags, and only addresses issues that can be conveyed in plain text.
 For situations where more complicated HTML structures are required, Markdown allows for [Inline HTML](#inline-html).-->

-Markdown is not intended to replace HTML, but rather to make it easier for authors to write and edit *prose* destined for the web.
-Its syntax is deliberately small, ignoring structural concepts like page layout, and focusing instead upon on formatting issues that can be addressed through plain text.
-For situations where more complicated HTML structures are required, Markdown allows for [Inline HTML](#inline-html).
+Markdown is not intended to replace HTML, but rather to make it easier for authors — who need not be HTML-fluent — to write and edit *prose* destined for the web.
+Its syntax is deliberately small, ignoring structural concepts like page layout, and focusing instead upon on content formatting that can be provided through plain text.
+(For situations where more complicated HTML structures are required, Markdown also permits [Inline HTML](#inline-html) to be used).

+NOTE: **Further reading:** For more about the principles and concepts behind Markdown, visit the relevant pages of the [Daring Fireball](https://daringfireball.net/projects/markdown/syntax#philosophy) website.